irmakerdem/travelTracker/README.md

 - [Figma](https://www.figma.com/file/W5bjPkQvD4Q6QGw0G72sGT/Travel-Tracker)

 ### Future Features
-- Update styling by bolding trip information's titles and reducing font size of the agent fee statement
 - Update trip information by adding a "total cost" feature
 - Display message when there is no trip available for any of the 4 types of trips
 - Display message confirming trip is pending after booking
-- Add error handling for buttons
 - Display error message for when there is a server error (e.g. server is down)
 - Add a travel agent login page, dashboard, ability to interact with traveler dashboard, and ability to add new destinations
 - Display a countdown for the next trip
-- Add error handling to prevent user from posting negative number of days and travelers
-- Allow user to edit already pending trip and resend
+- Allow user to edit already pending trip and resubmit

 ### Reflection
 - This project taught me a lot about how many native features of HTML exist that allow the page to look modern!
 Utilizing required attributes made it very easy for error handling instead of creating error messages myself.
 The form and input elements along with the family font simplified the task for creating a 👸 beautiful UI.